Western Approaches Command Centre

 Western Approaches is the naval term for a rectangle in the Atlantic, west of the British Isles.
 This imaginary rectangle was the main route through which goods from all over the world could reach the Isles during the war, as the German submarines had blocked most traffic on the southern and eastern side.
 Liverpool became Britain's main convoy port.
 To manage this traffic, a naval command was necessary which made sure the ships were directed correctly.
 Damages by German military were minimized by redirecting them around the north of Ireland.
 Enemy convoys and wolf packs of submarines were monitored and ships warned.

 This command centre was obviously of great strategic importance.
-As a result it was relocated in 1941 to a safer location, at the same time it was moved closer to the new routes.
-Derby House in Liverpool offered a basement, which was reinforced with a massive concrete protection.
-As a result it was called Citadel or Fortress.
+First it was loacted at Plymouth, but in 1940 Prime Minister Winston Churchill decided that Plymouth was no longer suitable.
+It was too vulnerable to German air raids and too distant from main convoy ports and routes.
+As a result it was relocated in 1941 to a safer location and closer to the new routes.
+Derby House, a new office block behind Liverpool's town hall, offered a basement, which was reinforced with a massive concrete protection to be bomb and gas-proof.
+As a result it was called Citadel, Fortress, or even The Dungeon.
 Royal Navy, Air Force and Royal Marines worked together in the Operations Room.